Particular/docs.particular.net/nservicebus/msmq/uninstalling-msmq.md

 ---

 The Platform Installer and the NServiceBus.PowerShell modules provide a simple mechanism for installing and configuring the MSMQ service to suit NServiceBus.
-Particular do not provide an uninstall for this as there are inbuilt removal options within the Windows Operating system.
+Particular does not provide an uninstall for this as there are inbuilt removal options within the Windows Operating system.

 The removal instructions vary depend on the operating system and are detailed below.